RichardRed0x/checkonchain/research_articles/our_network_articles/week1_20191225/week1.md

 # Our Network - Week 1

 ## Insight 1 - The Decred Security Curve
 The Decred blockchain is secured by a unique Hybrid PoW/PoS consensus mechanism.
 Each block must be validated by at least 3 out of 5 psuedo-randomly selected PoS tickets.
-Where a block fails validation, it must be re-mined forfeiting the PoW expendature and block reward.
+Where a block fails validation, it must be re-mined, forfeiting the PoW expendature and block reward.
 The chart below presents the relative magnitude of honest hashpower required to successfully double spend DCR for a given share of the ticket pool (Y-axis value of 1.0 equates to a standard 51% attack with added cost of holding 50% of tickets).

 ![insight_1.png](images/insight_1.png)